brettscott/cloudflare-worker-tunnel-mysql-example/README.md

 Running this command will generate and copy a certifcate to `/home/nonroot/.cloudflared/cert.pem`.
 In this example, you do not need to move the cert but may need to copy it to a remote server at a later time should you want to use this tunnel on a remote server.

 The `cloudflared` service will need to run within your own server's private network.
 In most situations, `cloudflared` will run on the same server as your database server, but it can run on a separate server within your private network.
-In this example, `cloudflared` will run within a Docker container alongside MySQL on your local development computer (localhost, host.docker.internal).
+In this example, `cloudflared` will run within a Docker container alongside MySQL on your local development computer (127.0.0.1, host.docker.internal).

+Important note: if you're running `cloudflared` within Docker and NOT running MySQL within Docker, use Service: `tcp://127.0.0.1:3306`.
+By default, Docker containers cannot make outbound network calls to host (127.0.0.1) ports - therefore Cloudflare cannot reach MySQL running on the host (127.0.0.1).
+Setup Cloudflared to run on the same network as the host by adding `network_mode: host` to the [docker-compose.yml](./docker-compose.yml) file (see commented out line).

 Modify [docker-compose.yml](./docker-compose.yml) environment variables to include the Cloudflare Tunnel's token from the Cloudflare Tunnel dashboard:
 ```